-- Commitment of funds.

-- Detailed source of funds.

-- Detailed use of funds.
+- Commitment of funds. - Detailed use of funds.

-5. Equitable Geographic Allocation
+4. Equitable Geographic Allocation

-Applicants will be rated less competitively in this selection process if the development proposed is within a Local Government boundary already containing a Transformational Community initiative funded in 2017 or 2018.
-If that is the case, the Community-Based Team associated with the original Transformational Community initiative must be on the Community Quarterback Board (CQB).
+Applicants will be rated less competitively in this selection process if the development proposed is within or overlaps a Defined Neighborhood already containing a Transformational Community initiative funded in 2017, 2018, or 2019.